 Preikestolen (the Pulpit Rock) in Ryfylke is one of Norway´s great hikes, and the view towards the Lysefjord is epic.

 Preikestolen is a mountain plateau raging 604 meters above the Lysefjord.
-The 4 kilometre long hike and 330 meter climb takes 2-3 hours one way.
-You start at Preikestolen Mountain Lodge and follow the marked path to the summit which is one of the best views in Norway.
+The four kilometre long hike and 330 meter climb takes 2-3 hours one way.
+You start at Preikestolen Mountain Lodge and follow the marked trail to the summit which is one of the best views in Norway.